 How Security Systems Without Landlines Work

-Essentially, these landline alternatives work the same way.
+Essentially, these landline alternatives work the same way as landline-based security systems.
 They detect threats, like break-ins or fire, using sensors.
 If something goes amiss, these sensors report to a control panel, which then alerts the alarm company’s monitoring center.
 Now, that’s where each system differs.
 Landline systems use landlines to transmit the alert, while cellular, internet, and VoIP systems each use a different mode of communication.

 - Cellular: Cellular alarms use a cellular signal, the same wireless signal that mobile phones use.